This article by Caitlin Kaluza was published in the Fall 2013 edition of The Public Relations Strategist. It is posted here with permission.

 - Business-to-business websites, which people most often access from the workplace, saw the lowest percentage of mobile traffic at 13 percent — but that was a 62 percent increase from the previous year.

 I expect this trend to continue, which presents challenges for organizations that fail to accommodate the growing demands of mobile.
-Websites that frustrate mobile users not only miss the opportunity to connect, but they also risk lending a negative brand impression.
+Websites that frustrate mobile users not only miss the opportunity to connect but also risk lending a negative brand impression.

 The second screen